Tariq-Mehmood-Malik/Ansible-Handbook/README.md

    ```
    Add the following configuration settings in the `[defaults]` section:
    ```
-   remote_user=ansible      # can skip this if you are not creating ansible user host_key_checking=False
+   remote_user=ansible      # can change name with your user name host_key_checking=False
    ```
    **Adding host group & host IPs in inventory:**